Overview

 Europa's global ocean may have been in existence for billions of years.
 It's an ocean that is probably more vast in depth and volume than our own ocean.

 Why does this matter?
 On Earth, nearly everywhere we find water, we find life.
-Earth’s oceans are home to 50 to 80 percent of all life on Earth, with at least 224,000 named species — plants, bacteria, fungi, reptiles, mammals, coral reefs, algae, fish, mollusks and many more.
+Earth’s oceans are home to 50% to 80% of all life on Earth, with at least 224,000 named species — plants, bacteria, fungi, reptiles, mammals, coral reefs, algae, fish, mollusks and many more.
 Earth's oceans also are home to extremophiles — organisms that survive everywhere from the freezing temperatures below arctic sea ice to the boiling temperatures and high pressures near deep sea hydrothermal vents.

 So, if Europa has twice the water of Earth, could it be habitable?
 That is, could it have environments suitable for some form of life?